'Flight of Souls' (still), Sue Kneebone

 About the artwork

 The selection of this artist is tied to the outcome of the South Australian Living Artist Publication – the successful recipient becomes the SALA Feature Artist.
 The publication is produced by Wakefield Press and is intended to profile the work of an established South Australian visual artist with a track record of achievement in their area of practice.
-Applications for this opportunity are facilitated by the Department of Premier and Cabinet.
+Applications for this opportunity are facilitated by Create SA.

 PAST Feature artists